discordjs/guide/guide/interactions/modals.md

 ## Receiving modal submissions

 Modals are received via an interaction.
-You can check if a given interaction is a modal by checking if the interaction is a `ModalSubmit`.
+You can check if a given interaction is a modal by checking if the <DocsLink path="class/BaseInteraction?scrollTo=type"/> is `ModalSubmit`.

 ```js {1,4}
 const { InteractionType } = require('discord.js');